Start at Howells Bridge Car Park, EX23 9BY (1). There is a bus stop very close by.

-As you turn back towards the bridge there is a pleasing view of Stratton to remember; a pattern of houses and roof tops rising form the river to the church; the continuing feature of this town through the changing centuries.
+As you turn back towards the bridge there is a pleasing view of Stratton to remember; a pattern of houses and roof tops rising from the river to the church; the continuing feature of this town through the changing centuries.

-Bearing right at the Kings Arms, the 16th century Bridge Cottages (formerly Catsbridge Cottages 21) are ahead.
+Bearing right at the Kings Arms, the 16th century Bridge Cottages (21), formerly Catsbridge Cottages are ahead.
 Right again is ‘Down leat’ and West Cottage (22), a white plastered cob dwelling on a stone plinth built in the 16th century.
 The roof, once thatched, has probably been raised at some time, but its plan of two rooms, divided by a through passage, with a lateral chimney stack is very typical of early Stratton houses.